 Based on the above observations, this paper presents a complete solution towards robust aerial autonomy, enabling a drone to accomplish a complicated task with professional performance under merely rough human operations.
 The human operator may provide an arbitrarily slow or jerky trajectory with an expected topological structure.
 The system then autonomously converts this poor teaching trajectory to a topologically equivalent and local optimal one.
 The aggressiveness of the generated repeating motions is tunable, which can meet speed requirements ranging from drone racing to aerial filming.
 Moreover, during the repeating flight, the system locally observes environmental changes and replans safe trajectories to avoid moving obstacles.
 The proposed system extends the classical robotics teach-and-repeat framework and is named as Teach-Repeat-Replan.

 IEEE-TRO is IEEE’s top journal in the field of robotics, including all aspects of research in this sector.
 IEEE-TRO has very high requirements for the quality of papers, which demands outstanding theoretical and practical contributions to the field of robotics that can promote the development of robotics.
 The “King-Sun Fu Best Paper Award Honorable Mention” is established to recognize the best work in the papers published by IEEE-TRO every year.
-Therefore, it is a high honor for all robot researchers to publish papers in IEEE-TRO and win the award at the same time.
+Therefore, it is a high honor for all robotics researchers to publish papers in IEEE-TRO and win the award at the same time.

 - Report Link from College of Control Science and Engineering, Zhejiang University